megalithic/megalithic.io_bak/priv/posts/weechat-setup-with-irc-bitlbee-slack.md

 ---
-title: digital ocean bitlbee and znc setup
+title: How to connect weechat to IRC, bitlbee, and Slack
 date: 2019-01-29
-intro: Having recently rebuilt and setup my webserver, I thought it would be good to document the process, as a beginner's guide, of setting up bitlbee, ZNC, and weechat on a Digital Ocean droplet.
+intro: Over the last several years, I've been using a consolidated online chat experience with weechat, a command-line interface IRC client.
+I have it connected to my Digital Ocean droplet running bitlbee (for Google Hangouts) and ZNC (an IRC bouncer).
+I recently wiped my droplet and need to set all of that up again, so, I figured I'd take you along for the journey of installing all of the necessary tools and configuring everything.
 image: chat-setup.png
 ---

 For the longest time, my [Digital Ocean](https://m.do.co/c/6abe22c9c487) droplet was used for random geeky things, such as a [ZNC IRC bouncer](https://wiki.znc.in/ZNC), [bitlbee](https://www.bitlbee.org), and a few other tools.
-Well, that changed when I decided to rebuild that droplet for bringing megalithic industries to life.
-I wiped the droplet clean, and started from scratch; in the process, I lost all of my settings (yikes).
+Well, that changed when I decided to rebuild that droplet for bringing [megalithic industries](https://megalithic.io) to life.
+I decided to wipe the droplet clean, and start from scratch; in the process, I lost all of my configurations (yikes).

-So, that just means I have blog post content now; all in an effort to help others wanting to setup a modern day [weechat](https://weechat.org) chat interface, as well as to provide references for me to go back to should I get squirrely, and wipe my setup again without backing up.
+So, that just means I have blog post content now; all in an effort to help others wanting to set up a modern day [weechat](https://weechat.org) command-line chat interface (complete with a ZNC server, bitlbee, and [wee-slack](https://github.com/wee-slack/wee-slack)).

-Hopefully, by the end of this post, you'll have a fully working weechat CLI interface, that will give you the ability to hook into IRC (via your own ZNC IRC bouncer), [bitlbee](https://www.bitlbee.org) (for Google Hangouts, among other things), and finally, [wee-slack](https://github.com/wee-slack/wee-slack) (a great python script that allows for communications with Slack's websockets API).
+By the end of this post, you'll have a fully working weechat CLI interface setup on your local machine, that will give you the ability to hook into IRC (via your own ZNC IRC bouncer), [bitlbee](https://www.bitlbee.org) (for Google Hangouts, amongst other services), and finally, [wee-slack](https://github.com/wee-slack/wee-slack) (a great python script that allows for communications with Slack's websockets API).

-We're going to just assume that you have a [Digital Ocean](https://m.do.co/c/6abe22c9c487) droplet [all setup and secured](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-18-04).
+This article assumes that you have already have a [Digital Ocean](https://m.do.co/c/6abe22c9c487) droplet [setup and secured](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-18-04).

 ## ZNC

 Let's install [ZNC](https://wiki.znc.in/ZNC) and setup a user to run ZNC under.
 This also generates a config file for you.
 It will walk you through some defaults, and let you fill in important details.
-As part of those details, let's go ahead and setup [freenode](https://freenode.net) as our initial IRC server, and remember the port you set for ZNC (we'll assume 5000).
+As part of those details, let's go ahead and setup [freenode](https://freenode.net) as our initial IRC server, and remember the port you set for ZNC (we'll assume `5000`).

 #### Installation